metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

     *  proofreader (see [wikipedia](https://en.wikipedia.org/wiki/Proofreading).)<br>
        (links a person to an edition they have proofread)
     *  art director (see [wikipedia](https://en.wikipedia.org/wiki/Art_director#In_publishing).)<br>
-       (links a person to an edition they have provided art directoring on)
+       (links a person to an edition they have provided art directing on)
     * blurb (see [wikipedia](https://en.wikipedia.org/wiki/Blurb).)<br>
         * blurbs are short quotes, reviews, summaries of the plot, author bio or other promotional content, usually found on book jackets
           (note you should only add this if the author of the blurb is *known*, don't use [unknown] etcetera as noted above)